-Physical Education Semester Prereauisite: None Lab Fee: None - Proper clothing is required and students must pay for bowling

-This course contributes to all phases of a student's personal development through a variety of activities including team and individual sports and lifetime leisure activities.
+Lab Fee: None - Proper clothing is required and students must pay for bowling team and individual sports and lifetime leisure activities.
 The goals of physical education are: 1) to help students develop and maintain a suitable level of physical fitness, 2) to teach the skills necessary for participation in sports and leisure activities, 3) to emphasize the importance of cooperation, self-discipline, fair play, and sportsmanship, and 4) to positively contribute to self-image.
 Under special circumstances students may be enrolled in an alternative physical education program.
 4 credits are required for graduation.